CarterSnich/moviefy/README.md

 - Downloading the video makes the browser very laggy

-## Regrets
+## Plan for updates

-I should have used PHP for this instead of Nodejs, the development would have been easier.
+- Support loading of subtitles